 The Rwanda Development Board provides guides, and people from the surrounding villages offer their services as animal trackers.

-Gishwati Forest is a good place to go for chimpanzee tracking.
+Gishwati Forest is a good place to go for chimpanzee trekking when you visit Rwanda.
 The Forest of Hope Guest House is where you’ll need to stay for this activity since it begins bright and early in the morning.
-It is estimated that there are now roughly 30 chimpanzees living in Gishwati Forest.
-Although chimpanzee tracking is possible here, unlike in Nyungwe or Cyamudongo Forest, the chimps are not habituated to people, making it more challenging.
+It is estimated that there are now over 20 chimpanzees living in Gishwati Forest.
+Although chimpanzee tracking is possible here, unlike in Nyungwe forest national park or Cyamudongo Forest, the chimps are not habituated to people, making it more challenging.

 Gishwati Forest is home to three separate hiking routes.
 The 8-kilometre-long Umushwati Trail winds directly through the forest.
 In the vicinity of the Forest of Hope Guest House, you’ll find the beginning of the 7-kilometer-long Waterfall route.
 The Matyazo Hill Trail is a 3 km loop that may be done in conjunction with the Umushwati Trail, taking you to the park’s highest point at 2469 m.